Proven-Paradox/shaper-system/Deprecated.md

 #### Deadened Nerves
 Reduce all damage you take (after multipliers are applied) by your half your Toughness (minimum damage reduction: 1).
 This benefit increases as you raise your Hero Tier: the damage reduction increases by an amount equal to your half your Toughness each Hero Tier (so Toughness x 1 at Hero Tier 2, Toughness x 1.5 at Hero Tier 3, and so on).

+* **Terrain** - Abilities that change the battlefield, generally to limit what enemies are able to do.
+Note that Terrain abilities are not normally able to be dispelled after casting and may hinder allies as much as they hinder enemies.

+### Grounded
+A Terrain Ability with the [Grounded] tag must be cast with a floor beneath it.
+These Abilities cannot be cast at airborne squares, and do not affect characters with the [Hover](#hover) Lesson or [Flight](#flight) Condition.

+#### Entangle
+Auxiliary [Terrain] [Careful] [Grounded]
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 Square
+Cost: 1 MP
+Duration: 1 round (Careful 3 rounds)
+Effect: The targeted square becomes difficult terrain for the duration.
+Moving into or out of the square requires a Major action.
+If you also use your minor action, the duration increases to 3 rounds.
+Description: A simple way to hinder opponents’ movements (though allies caught in the area are affected as well, unfortunately).
+This could be spreading caltrops or grease, magically reshaping the floor to be gravelly, deploying tear gas, or similar hindering effects.

+#### Extended Duration Obstacles
+Increase the duration of any Terrain Abilities you use by a number of rounds equal to your Hero Tier.
+In addition, you can dismiss your own Terrain Abilities as a Minor action.
+// Need to keep an eye on scaling here
+#### Reaching Terrain
+Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Lesson or [Flight](#flight) Condition as though the Ability were not [Grounded].
+A character with this Lesson may cast [Grounded] Abilities in the air as well as on the ground.